 With their many years of experience, the clinicians at Calgary Core Physiotherapy have helped many Calgary Low Back Pain patients resolve their recurrent or chronic low back problems.
 The Calgary Core Physio Better Back Pain Program is specially tailored to each patient, and has proven to be effective for so many Calgary Back Pain sufferers.

-- Referral to our partner fitness studios in the community, who specialize in back pain classes, to help maintain your pain-free and healthy lifestyle
+Referral to our partner fitness studios in the community, and regularly communicating with those partners about your specific back pain injury during classes - to help maintain your pain-free and healthy lifestyle

 What is a disc protrusion?
 What is sciatica?

 A disc is like a jelly doughnut; it has rings on the outside surrounding a soft, jelly-like material.
 Some of the rings around the jelly can be strained or rupture, allowing some of the jelly material to “squish out.
 There are different severities of a disc protrusion; if the jelly material pushes out further, it may compress a nerve root and cause sciatica.

 Sciatica is pain that radiates from the sciatic nerve, which travels from your low back to your hips, buttocks, and leg.
 About 90% of the time, sciatica is caused by a disc protrusion.
 Sciatica may also be caused by such conditions as lumbar stenosis, piriformis syndrome or degenerative disc disease.